xandrd/Kistory/README.md

 - ~~Mission does not create from the Space Center (if we loaded the saved craft)~~

 ## ChangeLog ##
+- 0.4a Internal logic revised again.
+Instances are now Components and :MonoBehaviour.
+User can generate screenshot from the current mission.
 - 0.3a KSP 1.3.1 Supported.
 Screenshots are added.
 Internal logic revised.
 - 0.2a KSP 1.1 Supported.
 Button changed from Toolbar to KSP.
 - 0.1a Prototype released